BH0/gatsby-netlify-bh0-blog/blog/html-js-pathify-automating-netlifycms-path-creation.md

   document.querySelector("#final").innerText = final;
 ```

-There are possibly better ways to do this, and I hope to share my improvement soon, but this code will get the job done for now.
+There are possibly better ways to do this, and I hope to share my improvements soon [one potential feature might be to strip out other characters], but this code will get the job done for now.
 NetlifyCMS is open source, so if I really wanted to, I could fork or clone NetlifyCMS and implement this code directly into the CMS.
 And this code/app may be useful for other CMSs and static site generators and so on, not just NetlifyCMS.
 Full code: https://codepen.io/anon/pen/KEqxXo?editors=1011 - thanks for reading.